A mountains-to-the-sea expedition along the Palmetto Trail

 - Bull Island

-Tom, his followers and support team set off from Oconee State Park, which is part of the Oconee Passage of the Palmetto Trail.
-The SC 7 Expedition will continue throughout the month incorporating various modes of travel including: hiking, biking and horseback riding to eventually reach South Carolina’s coast on July 30th.
+Tom, his followers and support team, will set off from Oconee State Park, which is part of the Oconee Passage of the Palmetto Trail.
+The SC 7 Expedition will continue throughout the month incorporating various modes of travel including: hiking, biking and horseback riding to eventually reach South Carolina’s coast on July 30, 2021.

 Along the route there will be opportunities to discuss topics such as conservation, resiliency, adult and childhood fitness, outdoor therapy, floodwater-mitigation issues, and more to stimulate action long after the expedition ends.